 City of Design Exchange

-Each month, new opportunities emerge for Detroit’s creative community to be showcased through exhibitions, conferences, exchanges and global design events.
-To further its mission of supporting Detroit-based creative businesses and practitioners, Design Core Detroit is offering Detroit City of Design ambassador stipends to support the cost of travel and materials for Detroit designers selected to participate in a fellow UNESCO Creative Cities Network partner events.
+As a member of the UNESCO Creative Cities Network, there are countless opportunities for Detroit’s creative community to participate in exhibitions, conferences, exchanges and global design events.
+To further our mission of supporting Detroit designers, Detroit Design Network Members and Detroit City of Design Partners are eligible to apply for support the cost of travel and materials to participate in a fellow UNESCO Creative Cities Network partner events.

 Detroit featured as Guest City of Honor at the Saint-Etienne Design Biennale